-The AMD RX Vega 56 was always onto a bit of a hiding to nothing.
+The Vega 56 was always onto a bit of a hiding to nothing.
 Team Radeon's Sith-inspired rule-of-two chip design means every GPU they create eventually gets released as a pair of gaming graphics cards.
 So, following on from the AMD RX Vega 64, comes their lower-spec RX Vega 56, struggling to keep up with a GTX 1070 and beaten bloody by Nvidia's GTX 1070 Ti.
+Poor lamb.

 To get the most out of your new graphics card you’re going to need one of the best gaming monitors around.

-Bless the ol’ AMD Vega architecture, it’s had a bit of a hard time post-launch.
+Bless the ol’ AMD Vega architecture, it’s had a bit of a hard time.
 Since it was first announced, in hushed whispers, as the first high-end Radeon GPU in an age, it’s been hailed both as the saviour of AMD’s graphics division and the architecture that might damn it.
 In all honestly, it’s neither.

-The lack of stock and confusion over pricing has left a bit of nasty taste in the mouth, with accusations flying around about the original RX Vega 56’s $399 price given out to reviewers being only a short-term deal.
+The lack of stock and confusion over pricing initially left a bit of nasty taste in the mouth, with accusations flying around about the original RX Vega 56’s $399 price given out to reviewers being only a short-term deal.

 Click on the jump links to get to the section double-quick.

 There’s not a huge difference between the GPUs at the heart of the top-end RX Vega 64 and this lower-caste RX Vega 56.
 As the name suggests, the second-tier card has 56 compute units (CUs) compared with the 64 CU count of the higher-spec card.
-That means AMD have jammed 3,584 GCN cores into the RX Vega 56 instead of the previous card’s 4,096 GCN cores.
+That means AMD has jammed 3,584 GCN cores into the RX Vega 56 instead of the previous card’s 4,096 GCN cores.